-Growing Bamboo Plants in Pots
+Growing Bamboo Plants In Pots

 Because bamboo is tall, it becomes susceptible to being blown over by winds if grown in a pot.
 Growing bamboo in a solid low profile pot with a squared off base will assist with stability.
 If the pot is deep enough, the addition of rocks or gravel in the bottom will add weight, assisting with keeping it upright.

-Like most plants grown in pots, bamboo will be affected by high temperatures and strong winds.
+Like most plants grown in pots, bamboo grown in pots will be affected by high temperatures and strong winds.
 As the bamboo doesn’t have access to ground water they will dry out quicker under these conditions.
 Avoid using thin walled plastic pots.
 The use of a thick walled, concrete, timber or clay pot will protect the soil and roots, reducing the overall stress on the bamboo plant.

 Ensure that a quality, well draining potting soil is chosen.
 Premium soils developed specifically for growing plants in pots will include ingredients that will assist with water retention, and sustain plant nutrients.